Dynamics and universal scaling of Worthington jets in the cavity-free regime: Experimental procedure

-In our experiments, a sphere made of steel, aluminium, glass or polyoxymethylene(POM) with a diameter $D$ is held by a pneumatic finger at a height of $H$ above the free surface.
-The density $\rho_s$ and contact angle $\theta_s$ of spheres made of different materials are listed in table \ref{tab:spheres}.
-Each test is performed by releasing the sphere into a glass tank filled with water with dimensions of 0.5m$\times$0.5m$\times$0.5m.
-The impact velocity is estimated by $U_0\approx \sqrt{2gH}$ under free fall motion.
-The evolution of the free surface is recorded using a high-speed camera at 400 frames/sec.
-To ensure the illumination intensity and quality of images, a light source combined with a diffuser screen is employed.
-Figure \ref{Fig:1} illustrates the evolution of the jet after the sphere collides into water.
-Initially, when the sphere is completely submerged, a fine splash is first formed.
-After tens of milliseconds, this splash separates from the main liquid column and becomes tiny droplets.
-Because these splash and droplets in the early stage of the jet are sufficiently tiny, they are beyond the consideration of the jet shape and height.
+In our experiments, a solid sphere is initially held by a pneumatic finger at a specified height $H_s$ above the liquid free surface.
+Each test is performed by releasing the sphere into a glass tank (0.5 m $\times$ 0.5 m $\times$ 0.5 m) filled with the working liquid.
+The impact velocity is estimated as $U_s\approx \sqrt{2gH_s}$ under free-fall motion, where $g$ is the gravitational acceleration.
+The subsequent evolution of the free surface is recorded by a high-speed camera at 400 frames per second, a frame rate sufficient to resolve the jet dynamics.
+With a spatial resolution of 1696 $\times$ 1710 pixels ($\sim$ 0.126 mm/pixel), the camera accurately captures both the jet height and its shape.
+A light source combined with a diffuser screen is utilized to ensure uniform illumination intensity and high image quality.
+To guarantee data reliability and minimize experimental uncertainty, each parameter configuration is tested with at least 3 repeated tests, and the results are averaged.
+The time origin $t=0$ is defined as the instant when the sphere becomes completely submerged.
+Figures~\ref{Fig:snapshots}(a--c) illustrate the evolution of the jet after the impact of a sphere on the water surface.
+Shortly after impact, a fine splash first forms at the jet tip.
+After tens of milliseconds, this splash detaches from the main liquid column and breaks up into tiny droplets.
+Because these splashes and droplets in the early stage of the jet are sufficiently tiny, they are not considered in the analysis of jet shape and height.

+To systematically vary the experimental conditions, four types of spheres made of steel, aluminum, glass, or polyoxymethylene (POM) are employed.
+Their diameters $D_s$ range from 20 mm to 40 mm, except for aluminum spheres, for which $D_s$ ranges from 15 mm to 30 mm.
+The release height $H_s$ varies from 0.1 m to 1 m.
+The density $\rho_s$ of each kind of sphere is determined by measuring the mass and the volume.
+The contact angle $\theta_s$ between each material and water is measured using the static sessile drop method.
+To further control surface wettability, selected spheres are coated with either Turtle Wax Super Hard Shell \citep{speirs2019water} or a silica nanoparticle coating, resulting in hydrophobic and hydrophilic wetting conditions, respectively.
+The values of $\rho_s$ and $\theta_s$ are summarized in Table~\ref{tab:spheres}.

+In addition to pure water, glycerol--water mixtures at three different volume fractions of glycerol are utilized as working liquids to vary the viscosity and surface tension.
+The corresponding fluid properties, including viscosity $\mu$, surface tension coefficient $\sigma$, and density $\rho_l$ at around 20 $^\circ\text{C}$ are determined according to Ref.~\cite{Herran2010para}, and are listed in Table~\ref{tab:liquid parameters}.